Stella Oduah

 Stella Oduah Ogiemwonyi (born 5 January 1962) is a Nigerian politician who served as a Minister of Aviation from July 2, 2011 to February 12, 2014 and as a Senator from Anambra North Senatorial District.
 She was also the Director of Administration and Finance during the political campaign of President Goodluck Jonathan.

+Background

+Oduah was born to Igwe D.O.
+Oduah of Akili-Ozizor, Ogbaru in Anambra State on January 5, 1962.
+Oduah-Ogiemwonyi received her bachelor's and master's degree (in Accounting and Business Administration respectively) in the United States.
+She returned to Nigeria in 1983 and she joined the Nigerian National Petroleum Corporation.

+In 1992, she left the NNPC to establish the Sea Petroleum & Gas Company Limited (SPG), an independent marketer of petroleum products in Nigeria.

+Politics

 Oduah was a delegate for Nigeria at the papal inauguration of Pope Francis in 2013.
 She went along the President of the Senate, David Mark and Viola Onwuliri.
-She has been involved in controversies ranging from inflation of BMW cars as well as her education and degree.

 Senate career

 In 2015, she was elected to the Nigerian Senate to represent Anambra North Senatorial District.
 She was one of the only seven women elected to the 8th.
 The others were Rose Okoji Oko, Uche Ekwunife, Fatimat Raji Rasaki, Oluremi Tinubu, Abiodun Olujimi and Binta Garba.
 Oduah was re-elected to a second term in the Senate in 2019.
-In 2022, she ran again under APC but lost to the incumbent Senator Tony Nwoye.

-Background

-Oduah was born to Igwe D.O.
-Oduah of Akili-Ozizor, Ogbaru L.G.A. in Anambra State on January 5, 1962.
-Oduah-Ogiemwonyi received her bachelor's and master's degree (in Accounting and Business Administration respectively) in the United States.
-She returned to Nigeria in 1983 and she joined the Nigerian National Petroleum Corporation.

-In 1992, she left the NNPC to establish the Sea Petroleum & Gas Company Limited (SPG), an independent marketer of petroleum products in Nigeria.

-She was married to the former Minister for Works, Engr.
-Chris Ogiemwonyi and has children.

-Politics

-On February 9, The Economic and Financial Crime Commission (EFCC) indicted Stella Oduah, and the Nigerian Subsidiary of Chinese Construction Giant, CCECC, in allege fraudulent cash transaction of about N5billion over five months in 2014.

 On 26 August 2021, Stella Oduah left People's Democratic Party to join the All Progressives Congress.
 When asked, She said she joined the ruling party because she wants to change the “political narrative” in the South-East region of the country.
+In 2022, she ran again under APC but lost to the incumbent Senator Tony Nwoye.

+Personal life

+She was married to the former Minister for Works, Chris Ogiemwonyi and has children.
+She has been involved in controversies ranging from inflation of BMW cars as well as her education and degree.
+On 9 February 2021, the Economic and Financial Crime Commission (EFCC) indicted Oduah, and the Nigerian Subsidiary of Chinese Construction Giant, CCECC, in allege fraudulent cash transaction of about 5 Billion Naira over five months in 2014.